Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Return a score for matching Chinese name ex. 王晓明 with a romanized name ex.
-Wang Xiaoming*
+*Matches a full name in Standard Mandarin Chinese against a family name and a given name in Pinyin.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*